tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 nitty-gritty.
 -->

-Implement `oc adm top persistentvolumeclaims` command that would show usage statistic of the bound PersistentVolumeClaim like this
+Implement `kubectl top persistentvolumeclaims` (and abbreviated `kubectl top pvc`) command that would show usage statistic of the bound PersistentVolumeClaim like this:

 ```text
 oc adm top pvc -n reproducer-pvc